htried/htried/README.md

-- 👋 Hi, I’m Hal Triedman
+- 👋 hi, i’m hal
-- 👀 I’m interested in the politics, nuances, and quirks of surveillance capitalism, as well as how to fix the internet
+- 👀 i’m interested in the politics, nuances, and quirks of surveillance capitalism
-- 🌱 I’m currently learning about privacy-preserving technologies like differential privacy
+- 🌱 i’m currently learning about privacy-preserving technologies like differential privacy
-- 📫 You can reach me at htriedman@wikimedia.org
+- 📫 you can reach me at htriedman@wikimedia.org